cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Relative coordinates evaluate against the processor block.

-Pay attention to the `message4` block: its coordinates are (2, 0), which is inside the schematics, but there's no block at these coordinates.
-The link is created nevertheless, and when the schematic is built in Mindustry world, any block placed subsequently on the tile corresponding to the position (2, 0) in the schematics will be automatically linked to the processor.
+Pay attention to the `message4` block: its coordinates are (2, 0), which is inside the schematic, but there's no block at these coordinates.
+The link is created nevertheless, and when the schematic is built in Mindustry world, any block placed subsequently on the tile corresponding to the position (2, 0) in the schematic will be automatically linked to the processor.
 If it is a message, it will be linked as `message4`.

-Virtual links can be placed outside the schematics as well.
+Virtual links can be placed outside the schematic as well.
 The keyword `virtual` marks such virtual links.
 It is optional now, but it will become compulsory for virtual blocks in the future.

 All the ways to specify processor links can be mixed, for example: